-Foreign industries constantly predate our calamari, Prawn, Hake, and a lot other species.
+Foreign industries constantly predate our calamari, Prawn, Hake, and a lot of other species.
 We have a huge ecological benefit in our seacoast, which is the warm currents from Brazil meeting with the cold current from the Falkland Islands.
 However for the internal fishing industry Aquamind performs primary productivity determination activities, through the analysis of satellite information.”

 What would you recommend someone wanting to join the aquaculture industry in Argentina?

-“Honestly, I have three answers to that question.”
-Luis says
+“Honestly, I have three answers to that question,” Luis says

 If a young person comes my way, from any university, they are about to graduate and ask me for assistance on their projects or dissertations, I am always there to provide any assistance they may need.
-If they come at me and tell me they want to be a part of this industry, I always step on their shoes, and give them encouraging words.
+If they come at me and tell me they want to be a part of this industry, I always step in their shoes and give them encouraging words.
 I do my best to be supportive.
 Universities always call me to give speeches and participate and conferences and I always try to be motivational.

 There’s something new people can always bring to the industry, and everything can potentiate and improve our processes and systems.
-The truth is, if they join the industry they don’t need to stay in Argentina.
-The industry is to a very globalized point today, for example you with AquacultureTalent.
+The truth is if they join the industry they don’t need to stay in Argentina.
+The industry is to a very globalized point today, for example, you with AquacultureTalent.
 So they can go work somewhere else, which has been happening a lot.

-If someone with small limited resources, savings, comes to me telling me they want to give aquaculture business a try.
+If someone with small limited resources, savings, comes to me telling me they want to give the aquaculture business a try.
 My answer is a solid no. Not because I don’t think there are chances here.
 I’m convinced there aren’t.
-A lot of people come saying “oh but I’ve seen how they produce rabbit”.
+A lot of people come saying “oh but I’ve seen how they produce rabbits”.
 Okay, but I am very stubborn, producing chicken, rabbit, chinchilla, is nothing like producing fish.
 You go and see them, you may even pet them.